francescodesone/eduprojectsfrads/README.md

 - **randomtra1**: Contains the work titled "Weak-efficiency and Technical Analysis"
 - **fxforecast11**: Contains the work titled "Forecasting Major FX Rates: A Comparison of Random Walk, ARIMA, and ARFIMA Models"
+- **financialreturns**: Contains tutorial for fitting Normal, Non Normal and EVT distributions for financial returns

 Feel free to explore and use the materials ***only*** for your learning and research.